 The 2nd grade day begins with a community building morning meeting that includes stories, singing, reading, sharing, and calendar math.
 Our 2nd grade students develop a love of learning through building a strong foundation in reading, writing, and mathematical concepts.

 Through our math curriculum, Progress in Mathematics, students explore concepts in place value, addition and subtraction, geometry, fractions, multiplication and division, measurement.
 The approach used builds deep conceptual understanding of key math skills and concepts at a developmentally appropriate level.
+Skills taught: addition and subtraction facts, place value to 1,000, data and graphs: using operations, two-digit addition, two-digit subtraction, geometry, money and time, three-digit addition and subtraction, fractions and probability, measurement, multiplication and division, and problem solving.

 In second grade, students become scientists as they observe, classify, and record data collected through science investigations.
 The core areas of the second grade science curriculum include: animals, plants, matter, forces and motion, weather, and more!
 They learn about the world around them through studying about our world through social studies concepts.